 - round patches of pink, brown, red, or gray skin

-Ringworm is typically less severe than eczema, however, ringworm is contagious.
+While ringworm is typically less severe than eczema, ringworm is contagious and eczema is not.

 How Did I Get Ringworm?